valignatev/jai-on-linux/README.md

 # Jai on Linux
 Quality of life things to make writing jai programs for linux easier.
-For now mostly X11-adjacent bindings and helpers.
-This readme is constantly under construction, so feel free to look into `generated` dir and into `generate.jai` to see what's going on and what is provided
+This readme is constantly under construction, so feel free to look into `generated` dir and into `generate.jai` to see what's going on and what is provided.

 ## Bindings to C libraries
 Bindinds to xcb, xkbcommon and so on.
 Look at `generated` to see what we have there.